 The program commences March 1 and will run through the end of March.

 The gun locks are made available to the township at no cost through Project ChildSafe.
-Project ChildSafe is the nation’s largest firearms safety program, and is sponsored by the National Shooting Sports Foundation.
+Project ChildSafe is the nation’s largest firearms safety program, and is sponsored by the National Shooting Sports Foundation, according to the statement.